rk1165/rk1165.github.io/docs/languages/java/collections.md

 - we will call get() method and then HashMap uses Key Object's hashcode to find out bucket location
 - After finding bucket location, we will call keys.equals() method to identify a correct node in LinkedList and return associated value object for that key in Java HashMap.

-### What happens On HashMap in Java if the size of the HashMap exceeds a given threshold defined by load factor ?".
+### What happens On HashMap if the size of the HashMap exceeds a given threshold defined by load factor?.

 - If the size of the Map exceeds a given threshold defined by load-factor e.g. if the load factor is .75 it will act to re-size the map once it filled 75%.
 Similar to other collection classes like ArrayList, Java HashMap re-sizes itself by creating a new bucket array of size twice of the previous size of HashMap and then start putting every old element into that new bucket array.
 This process is called rehashing because it also applies the hash function to find new bucket location